WildPoro/JSON-policy-in-Azure/README.md

 # JSON-policy-in-Azure
-This JSON code will block any VM creation otuside the specified location in the code I created this policy is azure portal.
+I created this policy in the Azure portal.
 I wanted to test some things I learned online and what better way to do so than putting my knowledge to the test.

 What I did:
 - In my Azure Portla I went to Azure Policy